 It also happens to be the #1 Best Selling Shaving Alum & Styptic product on Amazon and has hundreds of glowing reviews, so you know it must be good.

-On the other hand, RazoRock has the rubber base which can help prevent the the block from slipping out of your hand.
+On the other hand, RazoRock has a rubber base which can help prevent the block from slipping out of your hand.

 Still, alum blocks are cheap to replace, so it isn’t the end of the world if you do happen to drop it.